nginx/unit-docs/source/installation.rst

 To customize Unit installation and runtime directories, you can both:

-- Set the :option:`!--prefix` and path parameters during :ref:`configuration
+- Set the :option:`!--prefix` and path options during :ref:`configuration
   <installation-config-src-prefix>` to set up the runtime file structure: Unit
   will use these settings to locate its modules, state, and other files.